mikkimat81539/Counting-Sheep/README.md

-# The Shepards Dog
+# Counting Sheep

 <h2><i>The Story<i></h2>
- You play as a shepards dog guarding the sheep while the shepard is sleeping.
-The goal is to protect the sheep at all cost from the werewolves.
-Do not let them get eaten.
+The goal is to count as many sheep as you can